 They love two things in life, you and the family, and JOBS!
 It’s like Christmas morning for a child when you give them a job.
 It could be as simple as tossing the ball, or playing hide and seek and this will make them feel as if they have fulfilled their life’s duty.

 Their temperament is kind, loving, caring, funny, loyal, devoted, trustworthy, smart, they trust you and everyone they meet wholeheartedly.

 Their Socialization needs are low, but like all dogs, they need to learn manners and the best way to do that is to introduce them to other dogs, things, and people.
 As Ceaser Milan says Dysaplin, exercise and affection and in that order!

-Some of the best ways to train and socialize your puppy is taking your puppy to puppy classes.
+Some of the best ways to train and socialize your puppy is by taking your puppy to puppy classes.
 This gets he/she to be trained by a pro, this also allows he/she to be socialized with other puppies.
 The one thing you should never do while your puppy is unvaccinated is taking her to the dog park.

 They can get some really bad diseases if they are unvaccinated, the dog park can also be really rough for a puppy and could scar her for life.
 Making her fearful and maybe even aggressive towards other dogs out of fear from a traumatic experience.

 Training of the Red Golder Retriever

-The Red Golden Retriever is smart and so therefor easy to train, this is why they are a great dog for new dog owners.
+The Red Golden Retriever is smart and so therefore easy to train, this is why they are a great dog for new dog owners.
 Unlike with the Rottweiler, Great Danes, and other large dogs that are extremely alpha driven, the Red Golden Retriever won’t constantly try and become the alpha male if given the chance.